 After determining the seed points, we have to determine the range of threshold.
 Always keeps in mind that the purpose we want to do is to mark the strongest light in the image.
 The third figure is the region growing result from choosing the threshold between 225 and the value of seed points (which is 255).
-It means we only want to mark out the points whose gray-scale values are above 225.
+It means we only want to mark out the points whose gray-scale values are above 225 and which are connected to the seed points.